 Whether it is a small business or a well-known label, social networking for business is a boon.
 According to GlobalWebIndex, 54% of social browsers use social media to look for and research products.

-The impact of social media on businesses is unignorable and opens many doors for the brands.
+In addition to that, the impact of social media on businesses is unignorable and opens many doors for the brands.
 Here are nine reasons why we need social media for promoting brands.

 - Today social media is the most used and trusted platform for any business to reach out to more audiences.
 Surveys show that 80% of the businesses keep track of social media engagements such as comments, reacts, retweets, shares, and mentions.

 - Social media is a great platform and creates word of mouth easily.
-WOM marketing strategy is a simple strategy and has a direct impact on the target audience.
+Moreover, WOM marketing strategy is a simple strategy and has a direct impact on the target audience.
 It is purely based on customers’ experience, so it attracts more people to the business.

 - Brand loyalty is a crucial thing for any business competing with contemporary companies.
 And here comes social media, playing the most vital role in reaching millions of customers.
 Moreover, these sites give your loyal customers a platform to discuss your brand and create trust and reputation.